colabottles/toddl/about/index.md

 Last, I found [this pen](https://codepen.io/liamj/pen/yrEXNx) which I thought was a cool animation so I forked that pen from Liam.

 They put in the work, I just ran with it.
 Or modified it just a wee bit.
-Either eway, they are the heroes you deserve.
+Either way, they are the heroes you deserve.

 I changed a few things, added a couple more areas on the index page, added a few transitions, made sure everything adheres to WCAG 2.0 AA guidelines, changed some fonts, and kept the overall structure of these templates.